pumm1/cyber/README.md

 - Add reputation for character
 - Add some notable events and list them
 - Medical check rolls
+- Quick notice checks
+  * Add characters to quick notice check table
+  * With one command, see if they clear some awareness check
-- Attack rolls (completely automated for guns for the most part)
+- Attack rolls (completely automated for guns for the most part or give manual rolls)
   * Single
   * Burst
   * Full auto